OI8A4735

 image

-January 2025: Celebrating Sunset Park’s Immigrant Community
+January: Celebrating Sunset Park’s Immigrant Community

 This month, Center for Family Life lifts up the incredible energy, potential and accomplishments of our immigrant community members who have come to Brooklyn from countries around the world.
-Our neighbors in community honor us with their trust and with their willingness to share their authentic selves.
-Whether they come to us to look for jobs, to learn about public benefits, to participate in our afterschool programs or to find support to build strong and loving families, our neighbors teach all of us at Center for Family Life so many invaluable life lessons about resiliency, determination and the joy of actualizing one’s fullest potential.
-We are grateful beyond words for the partnership of our community members and by their willingness to share their life stories, accomplishments and challenges with us.
+Our neighbors in the community honor us with their trust and with their willingness to share their authentic selves.
+Whether they come to us to look for jobs, to learn about public benefits, to participate in our afterschool programs, or to find support to build strong and loving families, our neighbors teach all of us at Center for Family Life so many invaluable life lessons about resiliency, determination and the joy of actualizing one’s fullest potential.
+We are grateful beyond words for the partnership of our community members and for their willingness to share their life stories, accomplishments, and challenges with us.

 We continue our work with resolute determination and optimism, and we thank all who support our work for sharing their resources and encouragement as we draw strength and wisdom from fellowship with our neighbors.